hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 We seek here to identify local concentrations that are not reflected in official or commercial records.
 Applying a *data-science* approach, we attempt to compare unofficial measurements of local population densities with official or commercial sources.
 Our "slums" will be localities in which high concentrations of residents are indicated that do not coincide with "official" sources.

+Some "ground truth" is available.
+A Wikipedia article [*List of slums in South Africa*](https://en.wikipedia.org/wiki/List_of_slums_in_South_Africa) specifically identifies [Alexandra, Gauteng](https://en.wikipedia.org/wiki/Alexandra,_Gauteng) in [Johennesburg](https://en.wikipedia.org/wiki/Johannesburg), our target region.
+This area is visually distinct in overhead imagery we use in our analysis.

 ## Information sources.

 Figure 1 depicts the information architecture for our study.
 We fundamentally approach this as a [geospatial-information science (GIS)](https://www.careerexplorer.com/careers/geospatial-information-scientist/) problem.
 We seek to compare official geospatial population distributions with those obtained from other means.